duereg/manager-readme/README.md

 # Working Together

 ## My Assumptions
- -  You’re very good at your job.
+ -  You’re very good at your job

     You wouldn’t be here if you weren’t.
 If it feels like I’m questioning you it’s because I’m either:
       1) Trying to gather context.
       2) Trying to be a sounding board, rubber duck, or devils advocate.

- - I’m not good at your job.
+ - I’m not good at your job

     You know best.
 I’ll work to provide necessary context and ask questions to help you vet your ideas but I won’t override you.

- - You’ll let me know if you can’t do your job.
+ - You’ll let me know if you can’t do your job

     One of my main responsibilities is ensuring that you’re set up for success.
 Occasionally things slip through the cracks and I won’t know I’m letting you down.

- - You feel safe debating with me.
+ - You feel safe debating with me

     I find that ideas improve by being examined from all angles.
 If it sounds like I’m disagreeing I’m most likely just playing devil’s advocate.
 This does rely on us being able to have a safe debate.
 I've read that feedback requires three attributes: